-- Glasman-Deal: English Research Writing for Non-Native Speakers of English, a book that takes you section by section through writing a scientific research paper, providing for each section relevant info & exercises on grammar & language usage conventions.
+- Glasman-Deal: English Research Writing for Non-Native Speakers of English, a book that takes you section by section through writing a scientific research paper, providing for each section relevant info and exercises on grammar and language usage conventions.

 8. Don’t worry about language when writing a first draft

 If your English language skills are not perfect, it is tempting to evaluate the grammar, spelling, etc. of your text as you produce it.
 But I strongly suggest to avoid considering the language aspect of your writing when working on a first draft.
 In other words, avoid drafting & revising at the same time because these two processes have completely opposite requirements on your mind.

 So write a draft first, then revise & improve it.
 And when you revise, don’t start with the language level: consider content and structure first.
 This allows you to write better texts faster and possibly even enjoy yourself along the way 😉